Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ORG-AND-GIT.md

 ## Collaboration Using the Fork / Pull Reuqest Workflow

-We use the Fork model for deailing with pull requests.
+We use the Fork model for dealing with pull requests.
 The basic flow is:

 1. Fork the repository into your own Github account. (you only need to do this once)